Mattli8312/AI-Pong/README.md

 # AI-Pong
-Built Pong Game and constructed AI using python modules.
+Built Pong Game and constructed an algorithm for the bot's movements using python modules.

 Day 1: